prebid/Prebid.js/modules/yahoosspBidAdapter.md

 }];
 ```
 # Adapter Request mode
-Since the yssp adapter now supports both Banner and Video adUnits a controller was needed to allow you to define when the adapter should generate a bid-requests to our SSP.
+Since the yahoossp adapter now supports both Banner and Video adUnits a controller was needed to allow you to define when the adapter should generate a bid-requests to our SSP.

 **Important!** By default the adapter mode is set to "banner" only.
-This means that you do not need to explicitly declare the yssp.mode in the Global config to initiate banner adUnit requests.
+This means that you do not need to explicitly declare the yahoossp.mode in the Global config to initiate banner adUnit requests.

 ## Request modes:
 * **undefined** - (Default) Will generate bid-requests for "Banner" formats only.